 Dear Mr. Jeffers, you have made me and children happy.
 Among all your books that I have, Lost and Found is children’s favourite everywhere.

 I was thrilled when, during the first reading of the book, one child saw the vague, shadowy figure on the page and told me that the distant image was that of the penguin!
-In the story this happnes when the boy is trying to see the penguin again.
-It was something that I had not thought.
+In the story this happens when the boy is trying to see the penguin again.
+When I saw that black dot, I had not given it a thought!
 The child could guess that the penguin was on the way to meet the boy.
 Thrilled by the little child’s response, I immediately took her for an ice cream.
+Oh children, oh childhood and the aahaa world of stories!